-The AGE-WELL NCE (Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life NCE Inc.) is a national research network in technology and aging whose aim is to help older Canadians to maintain their independence, health and quality of life through accessible technologies that increase their safety and security, support their independent living, and enhance their social participation.
+AGE-WELL NCE (Aging Gracefully across Environments using Technology to Support Wellness, Engagement and Long Life NCE Inc.) is Canada’s technology and aging network.
+AGE-WELL is dedicated to the creation of technologies and services that benefit older adults and caregivers.
+Our aim is to help older Canadians maintain their independence, health and quality of life through technologies and services that increase their safety and security, support their independent living, and enhance their social participation.

-Launched in 2015 through the federally funded Networks of Centres of Excellence program, AGE-WELL addresses a wide range of complex issues in technology and aging through receptor-driven transdisciplinary research, training programs, partnerships, knowledge mobilization and the commercial development of technologies.
+Launched in 2015 through the federally-funded Networks of Centres of Excellence (NCE) program, AGE-WELL addresses a wide range of complex issues in technology and aging through receptor-driven transdisciplinary research, training programs, partnerships, knowledge mobilization and the commercial development of technologies.
 AGE-WELL is funded through the NCE program from March 2015 to February 2020.

 Host Institution and Network Management Office

 AGE-WELL is hosted by the University Health Network (UHN), Canada’s largest research hospital.
 AGE-WELL’s Network Management Office, based at Toronto Rehab – UHN, facilitates the day-to-day functions and activities of the network.
 The Network Management Office is responsible for managing activities and programs to support networking, professional and student development, research opportunities, commercialization and knowledge mobilization.